• Skip to primary navigation

 • Make some decorations from the leftover pastry using a small knife or small cookie cutters if you want a fancy-looking pie.

-• Cook in the oven for about 35 to 40 minutes or until the pastry is golden brown.
+• Make a hole in the middle to let the steam out while cooking and bake in the oven for about 35 to 40 minutes or until the pastry is golden brown.

 Nutrition